iTwin/platform-api-documentation/apis/overview/authorization.md

 Most Bentley APIs support the OAuth 2.0 Authorization Code Flow.
 This flow provides the ability for a resource owner (owner of the data to access) to authorize applications to access their personal data on their behalf.
 Your application can use this flow including all built-in features like customer login and consent handling in order to get the authorization by the resource owner.

 To understand how this flow works, please see the [authorization code flow](/tutorials/authorize-webapp/#user-authorization-code-flow) section of the [authorize a web application](/tutorials/authorize-webapp/) tutorial.
-We recommend following the full tutorial to understand the API calls involved in obtaining authorization.
+We recommend following the full tutorial to understand the steps involved in obtaining authorization.

 ## Authorizing single-page applications (SPA) and desktop/mobile applications (native)